cbyrohl/votess-benchmark/README.md

 compile time in `include/params.hpp`.

 # Fork info
 This for evaluates performance for some HPC systems.
 Only MPCDF Vera for now.
-CPU backend: 2x36 Intel cores, GPU backend: 40GB A100
+CPU backend: 2x36 Intel cores, GPU backend: 40GB A100.

+votess compiled with AdaptiveCpp 2024 and Clang 18.
+Otherwise with gcc11.